pricardo03/azure-docs.es-es/articles/azure-monitor/app/status-monitor-v2-api-disable-monitoring.md

 ## <a name="parameters"></a>Parámetros

 ### <a name="-verbose"></a>-Verbose
-**Parámetro común.** Use este modificador para enviar registros detallados.
+**Parámetro común.** Utilice este modificador para mostrar los registros detallados.

 ## <a name="output"></a>Salida